dosipod/SrWiki/Contributing-to-SR-WLED.md

 * SEGMENTS.
 Every routine must be compatible and tested for SEGMENTS.
 * Try and keeping our fork current with the original WLED.

-If you'd like to contribute, you would need to be able to perform a significant amount of testing (see above) so your new code doesn't unintentionally break other functionality.
+If you'd like to contribute, you would need to be able to perform a significant amount of testing and future maintenance (see above) so your new code doesn't unintentionally break other functionality.

 What functionality to add: